GCuser99/tbRegExp/README.md

 supplementary/astral characters above U+FFFF are handled as surrogate pairs rather than single code points. `\w`, `\d`, and `\b` are ASCII, as in `VBScript.RegExp`.

+Named groups are supported, but must be composed of characters `a-z, A-Z, 0-9, _` and cannot begin with a number.

 Other constructs not currently supported: named backreferences (`\k<name>` — numbered backreferences like `\1` do work), atomic groups / possessive quantifiers, `\A`/`\Z` anchors, and conditionals.